rrovetto/How-To-Build-a-Top-level-Ontology/README.md

 * _Generic distinctions_: what are some abstract distinctions? where do they come from? how do we form or identify them?
 * _Generic questions_: what are some questions associated with the generic or abstract concepts and distinctions?
 * _Association to philosophy/philosophical inquiry_: questions from philosophy (e.g. metaphysics)

+## Copyright
+© 2020-2021, Robert John Rovetto.
+All right reserved.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.